A game of quantum advantage: linking verification and simulation: Introduction

 This difficulty of finding efficient certification protocols and benchmarks for random circuit sampling extends to other proposals of near-term quantum advantage, such as boson sampling~\cite{Aaronson_2014}.
-This has sparked interest in simpler sanity checks, such as efficiently distinguishing the output distribution from the uniform and other ``easy" distributions~\cite{boson_far_uniform,Carolan_2014,Phillips_2019,Spagnolo_2014}.
+This has sparked interest in simpler sanity checks, such as efficiently distinguishing the output distribution from the uniform and other ``easy" distributions~\cite{boson_far_uniform,Carolan_2014,phillips_benchmarking_2019,Spagnolo_2014}.
 As mentioned in~\cite{PhysRevLett.122.210502}, these verification forms are manifestly weaker than certifying the total variation distance and do not preclude the possibility of the device being classically simulable.
 However, in the setting of random circuit sampling, not even an efficient verification test that allows us to distinguish the outputs from the uniform distribution is known.
+Furthermore, although efficient verification protocols for quantum computation exist \cite{mahadev_classical_2018,chung_constant-round_2020}, they are likely to require fault-tolerance and are beyond what can be achieved with near-term implementations.

 Independent of the recent quantum advantage experiment, the development of more efficient certification techniques of quantum advantage that can be scaled with the increasing size of the quantum computer is an area of relevance for near-term quantum computation~\cite{2005.04826}.
-In parallel, it is important to develop a better understanding of how noise reduces the power of quantum computers and how noise affects quantum advantage proposals or near term applications of quantum devices.
+In parallel, it is important to develop a better understanding of how noise reduces the power of quantum computers and how noise affects quantum advantage proposals or near-term applications of quantum devices.

 To these ends, in this work, we envision this certification process as an interactive game between two agents, Alice that uses classical computing resources, and Bob that holds a (noisy) quantum computer and wants to convince Alice of its computational advantage.
 They are both supervised by the referee Robert.
 To win, Bob has to find functions that allow him to efficiently distinguish the output of his device from every alternative distribution Alice proposes.
-In turn, Alice needs to propose alternative distributions that approximate the expectation values obtained by Bob's quantum computer, otherwise she loses the game.
+In turn, Alice needs to propose alternative distributions that approximate the statistics obtained by Bob's quantum computer; otherwise, she loses the game.